KayceeAlan/Meditation-App/README.md

 # Meditation-App
-A meditation web app made with Html,Css and Js.
+A meditation web app made with Html, Css and Js.